How to Set Up iCloud Account on Android

 Steps to set up iCloud account on Android

 First Step – Open the App

 On the next screen, you will have to choose the type of your account.
 You will have the choice between POP3, IMAP and Microsoft Exchange ActiveSync accounts.
-POP3 (Post Office Protocol) is the most common type in which your email are deleted from the server once you check the email.
-IMAP (Internet Message Access Protocol) is the modern email account type, unlike POP3 it does not remove email from the server until you delete the email.
+POP3 (Post Office Protocol) is the most common type in which your email is deleted from the server once you check the email.
+IMAP (Internet Message Access Protocol) is the modern email account type.
+Unlike POP3, it does not remove email from the server until you delete the email.

 IMAP is recommended, so just tap on the IMAP.
 You must know that POP and EAS protocols are not supported for iCloud.

 In this step, you will have to set the information of the Incoming server and Outgoing server.
 This is the most tricky step because it requires specific information without which your account won’t work.
 There are different ports and servers you need to enter.
 Just enter these details and you are good to go.

 - Email Address- You need to enter your full iCloud email address

 - Username- Enter the username of your iCloud email